exogen/react-overflow-indicator/README.md

 ```

 Any remaining props beyond those documented below will be passed along to the
 underlying DOM element.
-Use this to pass `className`, `style`, etc.
+Use this to pass `className`, `style`, or any other
+native attribute.

 #### Props